 Something I really appreciated as a solo traveller is that Hobart does solo dining well.
 Restaurants had long shared tables along windows looking out on Salamanca Square, the Waterfront or the harbour where one does not feel awkward alone.
 Something I think Wellington should really get with yet I haven’t really gone looking for either.

 Have you been to Hobart?
+Do you think 3 days in Hobart is about right?
 What’s the best thing you did there?

 wow very nice article and pics very good work keep it up love Australia and Hobart

 We’ve been road tripping through Australia for 3 months earlier this year, but unfortunately we didn’t make it to Tasmania.
 I really am a “markets person”, so definitely agree that wandering over markets is a great way to spend some time! 🙂

 Imagine Tasmania being a different island makes it challenging to include in a road trip!
 You’ll have to make a return trip.
 Did you visit any fabulous markets in Australia?
 I’ve read good things about Darwin and Melbourne.

 We absolutely loved the Queen Victoria Night Market in Melbourne: a bunch of stalls with handmade jewellery and stuff, and tons of deliciously smelling food stalls.
 Heaven! 😉 Didn’t make it to Darwin either, but The Rocks Market in Sydney was pretty cool too!